 It’s now been 3 years since I started urban exploring and that same fear is still with me to this very day.
 I’ve come to accept that it is something that’s good for me, and every other urban explorer, to have.

 Yes, that’s right.
 Being conscious of the fact that the hobby you partake in could lead you into potentially dangerous situations with shady people is something that you should be conscious about.
 It helps you stay mentally prepared if you do one day run into someone who might want to harm you while you’re exploring.

-This fear that we urban explorers have of running into unknown people while exploring is completely natural.
+This fear of abandoned places that we urban explorers have of running into unknown people while exploring is completely natural.
 Our hobby takes us inside derelict buildings we don’t know and we’re potentially putting ourselves in dangerous situations.

 7 Kinds Of People You’re Likely To Run Into Inside Abandoned Buildings